nasa/cumulus/docs/workflow_tasks/lzards_backup.md

 ### Input

-This task expects an array of granules as input, along with
+This task expects an array of granules as input.

 For the specifics, see the [Cumulus Tasks page](../tasks) entry for the schema.